Why the alt-right pipeline happens

 Chris Cross Chaos

-This is not an attempt to absolve our alt-right former comrades of guilt.
-But we cannot afford to use someone else's flaws as an excuse to ignore our own.
+This isn't about absolving our alt-right former comrades of guilt.
+We cannot afford to use someone else's flaws as an excuse to ignore our own.
 The above are grievous errors made by left-libertarians that have harmed our movement and contributed to the alt-right pipeline.

 subscribe via RSS